-Substitute courses taken in place of exempt courses and courses that replace internship credits are elective courses.
+Substitute courses are taken in place of exempt courses and courses that replace internship credits.
 Students may not enroll in courses for which they do not have the prerequisite course(s), and will be dropped from the course roster if they have not completed the prerequisite course(s).